valgeirb/vue3-popper/docs/guide/getting-started.md

 Like the name suggests, `vue3-popper` is written for Vue 3.
 There are no plans to support both Vue 2.x and Vue 3.x at the moment.
 :::

-You can install Vue Popper by opening your terminal in your project and running the following command:
+You can install `Vue 3 Popper` by opening your terminal in your project and running the following command:

 <CodeGroup>
 <CodeBlock title="YARN" active>